-The WJSM studios were first located adjacent to the founders home in North Woodbury Township, Blair County.
-Ken Ferry worked long hours along with his wife, Margaret.
+The WJSM first studios were located adjacent to the founders home in North Woodbury Township, Blair County.
+Ken Ferry worked long hard hours along with his wife, Margaret.
 The Ferry’s owned the stations for 10 years.

-They were sold in 1975 to two part-time employees interested in seeing Christian Radio remain in South Central Pennsylvania.
+In 1975, the station was sold to two part-time employees interested in seeing Christian Radio remain in South Central Pennsylvania.
 They were Sherwood B. Hawley of Bedford and Larry S. Walters of Hollidaysburg.
 Mr. Ferry passed away shortly after the stations were sold.
-WJSM Radio pioneered in broadcasting "FOCUS ON THE FAMILY".
-WJSM was one of the first 20 stations nationwide to broadcast the "Focus On The Family" program founded by Dr. James Dobson in 1977.
-The program started as a 25 minute weekly broadcast.

-WJSM operated from a small three room apartment on South Locust Street in Martinsburg from 1976 until 1982.
+WJSM was operated from a small three room apartment on South Locust Street in Martinsburg from 1976 until 1982.
 Offices and studio’s were then moved adjacent to the home of one of the owners, Larry Walters, approximately three miles east of Martinsburg.

-The stations pioneered the use of satellite delivered programs by joining the Satellite Radio Network in the early 80’s.
-A network which delivered programs via satellite instead of on reel to reel tapes.
+WJSM was one of the first 20 stations nationwide to broadcast the “Focus on the Family” program founded by Dr. James Dobson in 1977.
+The station also pioneered the use of satellite delivered programs by joining the Satellite Radio Network in the early 80’s.
+A network that delivered programs via satellite instead of on reel to reel tapes.